ATI0104/BP_ESP_CODE/README.md

 Some configuration is needed for the ChirpStack Gateway OS to work with the ESP32 microcontroller.
 I couldn't find a way to automate this process, so this needs to be done manually.

-- Download the ChirpStack Gateway OS Full image from the [ChirpStack website](https://www.chirpstack.io/docs/chirpstack-gateway-os/install/raspberry-pi.html).
+- Use the included image file or download the ChirpStack Gateway OS Full image from the [ChirpStack website](https://www.chirpstack.io/docs/chirpstack-gateway-os/install/raspberry-pi.html) and use the patches bellow.
 - Using Balena etcher or it's alternative, flash the image to an SD card.
 - Insert the SD card into the Raspberry Pi and boot it up.
 - Obtain the IP address of the Raspberry Pi.